swetha-ev/online-course-students-performance-analysis/README.md

 1. Open `online course student performance analysis.xlsx` to review the uncleaned and cleaned data.
 2. Launch `dashboard.pbix` in Power BI Desktop.
 3. Use slicers, charts, and drill-through features to interact with the dashboard.
-4. View screenshots in the screenshots folder for a quick summary.
+4. View screenshots for a quick summary.

 ---